Bmorrissey34/GGG_MapsTestRepo/docs-Fall2025/README.md

 - Modular plugin system for future extensions (e.g., accessibility overlays, GPS integration)

 ### Installation Steps
+TBD (to be determined as development progresses)

 ### Running Steps
+TBD (to be determined as development progresses)

 ### Other Project Explanations
 - Client: Dr. Cengiz Gunay, Georgia Gwinnett College